 As in the past, the three productions will be performed in repertory under the tent at Boscobel, in Garrison.

 The success in 2016 of the community production of Thornton Wilder’s Our Town prompted the festival to try it again, this time with the premiere of Rip Van Winkle; or, Cut The Old Moon Into Stars, written and directed by Seth Bockley.
 As with Our Town, it will include 40 “citizen actors,” as well as professionals.

 According to HVSF, the play, which is the first that it has ever commissioned, features “Rip’s adventurous daughter and her hard-working mother, tinkers, butchers, innkeepers, tall-tale-telling wives, a few seafaring ghosts, and the beating heart of a community poised somewhere between the distant past and the not-so-distant future.”

 The HVSF Conservatory Company, a months-long training program for early-career actors, will work on a devised clown show, The Sea-Maid’s Music, with Zachary Fine directing and devising in collaboration with the company.
 The premise of the show, according to HVSF, is that a mermaid was a source of literary inspiration for Shakespeare, “as well as for anyone who hears the call to make something beautiful out of nothing at all.”
 Fine directed HVSF’s 2016 clown show, So Please You.

 Tickets go on sale in March, and the season opens with previews on June 7.Did you find this article useful or informative?
 Please consider a donation to support our work.
-Even $5 a month would be terrific.
-We are able to provide this website and our weekly print paper free to the community because of readers like you.
+Even $5 a month, charged automatically to your credit card, would be terrific.
+We are able to provide this website and our weekly print paper free to the community -- and pay our writers, photographers and editors for their hard work -- because of the generosity of readers like you.